Ibought2xchancehaha/CursedBlox/README.md

 Click save

-# Congrats you officialy installed CursedBlox in roblox.
+# Congrats you officialy installed CursedBlox in roblox!
-note: please dont actually install this

 # CREDITS

-1x4z  - Most of the code borrowed (https://github.com/1x4z/1)|
+1x4z  - Most of the code borrowed (https://github.com/1x4z/1) |
-Ibought2xchancehaha - The creator of the mod, yes|
-PizzaBoxer - Creator of bloxstrap
+Ibought2xchancehaha - The creator of the mod, yes PizzaBoxer - Creator of bloxstrap

 # Thanks if you installed!